 Once a project has been completed the children will take stock and evaluate what they have done.
 This is a vital part of the process as it will inform them for their next project.
 How could it have been improved?
 What worked well?
 What is not worth doing next time?
 At this point they begin the planning stage of the next project.
 Each project is logged lesson by lesson using something like a working wall or PowerPoint presentation, so the children have the journey of their project as a record of their work.

 This is an exciting way of working.
 As a staff we are excited to be starting this way of working and feel it could have a real impact on how the children work and the way they see their learning in the big picture.

-See below for our Project Logs from Autumn 2018!
+See below for examples of our Project Logs!

 - Year 2 - The Show Must Go On!.pptx

 - Year 3 - Food Glorious Food.pptx